-We kids went back home.
+We, the kids, went back home.
 Some had graduated from high school- I was younger so still in high school.
-It was decided that it was time for the California youth to visit Iowa and bring back the new and exciting things that God had revealed to John Robert Stevens. ( The Bless-In, auras) the spiritual principals that god was gifting us.
+It was decided that it was time for the California youth to visit Iowa and bring back the new and exciting things that God had revealed to John Robert Stevens. ( The Bless-In, auras) the spiritual principles that god was gifting us.

 John Robert Stevens (1919 – 1983) Founder of a fellowship of churches known as “The Walk” or “This Walk,” currently operating under the name “The Living Word Fellowship.”
 He further developed and popularized the Latter Rain teaching known Manifest Sons of God theology.

 First Combined Walk Youth Camp in Iowa

 Over Winter Break the California Youth group got on a plane and came to Iowa for the first time. ( Two of the youth group members’ father was top official of an airline- this made them very special to Iowa kids.)

 We youth were so excited and full of hope for the future doing God’s will.
 The girls were excited about Kingdom Marriages.
 I think most of the guys were excited to “get laid”.